 How Many Boxing Belts Are There?

-That’s because boxing does not have a single authority body that decides the rules and promotes them for the long-term future of the game.
+Boxing, unlike most other sports, doesn’t have a single authority body that establishes the standard rules and promotes them for the long-term future of the game.

 IBF, WBO, WBC, and WBA are the top sanctioning bodies that honor boxers with these major belts.
 And fifth belt “The Ring” is awarded by the American Magazine but they abolished awarding belt in 1990 and re-introduced their titles again in 2002.